h1ppox99/powerflow-gnn/README.md

 # Physics-Informed GNN for Optimal Power Flow

 This project implements physics-informed graph neural networks (GNNs) to improve the accuracy and interpretability of optimal power flow solutions in electrical grids.
+A more detailed presentation can be found at docs/Project_Proposal/pdf .

 ## Overview